Self-Love Is Not Selfishness

 In order for you to attract people who take your power away, you have to already be willing to give it away.
 People will only continue to treat you in a certain way as long as you allow them to.

-In many instances when this occurs, I find that people with weak boundaries often have a distorted view of self love and selfishness.
-Sometimes they believe that telling another person “no” is selfish and they think that they shouldn’t do that.
+In many instances when this occurs, I find that people with weak or porous boundaries often have a distorted view of self-love and selfishness.
+Sometimes they believe that telling another person no is selfish and they think that they shouldn’t do that.

 Here’s a hypothetical scenario.
 Think about what you would do in this situation: